-Kathy Garver stepped onto the scene in 1953 and became noticed as one of the young slaves in the Cecil B DeMille film, The Ten Commandments.
-She held several minor roles before, as a freshman majoring in speech at UCLA, she secured her Family Affair role, which ended up changing her life.
+Kathy Garver stepped onto the scene in 1953 and became noticed three years later as one of the young slaves in the Cecil B DeMille film, The Ten Commandments.
+She held several minor roles before, and as a freshman majoring in speech at UCLA, she secured her Family Affair role, which ended up changing her life.

-In the ’70s and ’80s, she transitioned to voice work, performing in 24 episodes of the Happy Days spinoff Fonz and the Happy Days Gang and multiple Spider-Man cartoons.
+In the ’70s and ’80s, she transitioned to voice work, performing in 24 episodes of the animated Happy Days spinoff, The Fonz and the Happy Days Gang, and multiple Spider-Man cartoons.

-Today at 75 years old, she’s still very much at it, currently with eight projects in the works according to her IMDb.
-We last saw her in the game show, To Tell the Truth, where Kathy did her best Dolly Parton imitation.
+Today at 76 years old, she’s still very much at it, currently with eight projects in the works according to her IMDB.
+We last saw her in the game show To Tell the Truth, where Kathy did her best Dolly Parton imitation.
 And just like Dolly, Kathy is still enjoying her rockin’ years.